Carolyne Kauser-AbbottProvencal RecipesSeasonal MenusTaste

 Notes

-Practical note: Instead of placing the cotton candy around the rim of the glass you can also place a tuff of pink cotton candy in the Martini glass and serve with a flask of the cocktail.
-The cotton candy is fragile once it touches the drink, it will start to dissolve.
+Instead of placing the cotton candy around the rim of the glass, you can also place a tuft of pink cotton candy in the martini glass and serve it with a flask of the cocktail.
+The cotton candy is fragile, and once it touches the drink, it will start to dissolve.

 Keyword Cocktails, Martini